abrantesarthur/gos/README.md

 ### Workflow

-You need a cross-compiler to compile your kernel, since your system compiler assumer you are writing code that will run on your hosted operating system.
+You need a cross-compiler to compile your kernel, since your system compiler assumes you are writing code that will run on your hosted operating system.

 Thus, the first step is to download the cross compiler and its dependecies: